Is It Time To Cut Funding For Neglected Projects?

 Confession: For two years, I paid for a website that doesn’t exist.

 When I decided to launch KnowGoodWords.com, I decided to launch another site too.
-I went to GoDaddy and got hosting and domain names for both.
-I’ve continued paying the fees for both.
+I went to GoDaddy and got hosting and domain names for both, and I continued paying the fees for both.

-That’s absurd since I’ve only launched one site.
+That’s absurd since I only launched one site.

 I selected my WordPress theme for the other site, created and formatted the banner and uploaded one post.
-I did all that within the first month when my excitement was at its peak of my excitement.
-I haven’t touched that site since.
+I did all that within the first month when my excitement was at its peak.

-That change will save me about $120 a year, which isn’t a huge sum of money.
-But there also isn’t any benefit in me paying for service I’m not using.
+That change saved me about $120 a year, which isn’t a huge sum of money.
+But there also isn’t any benefit in paying for service I’m not using.

 If you’re paying for a website you’re not working on, paying for Adobe Creative Cloud to design a book cover for a book you’re not writing or otherwise investing in neglected projects, cancel those services and save your money.

-But what if you have difficulty determining if the projects have a future?
+But what if you have difficulty determining if your projects have a future?

 It’s not really about whether there’s a future.
 It’s about how distant that future is.

 Consider the last time you worked on the project.
-Be honest about the next time you will work on it.
+Then, be honest about the next time.

 If other people wouldn’t be satisfied with how the money was being spent, you probably shouldn’t be cool with it either.
-And that means it’s probably time to cut the cord on the funding.
+And that means it’s probably time to cut the cord on funding for that project.